-Cover your cheesecake well with aluminum foil and place it on the trivet.
+Wrap the springform pan tightly with aluminum foil and place it on the trivet.
 The cheesecake will then cook on high for about 35 minutes.
 Let the pot release pressure naturally when it is done cooking.

 How To Make The Ganache